 D. Effect on Annual Leave.
 An employee who is dismissed for gross misconduct, or who resigns or retires to avoid dismissal for gross misconduct, shall not be entitled to any payment for accrued but unused annual leave at the time of dismissal.
 See Policy 825 Leave Policies.
 T.C.A. § 8-50-807.

 E. Student Involvement.
-Students found to have participated in fraud, waste, or abuse as defined by this policy will be subject to disciplinary action pursuant to Policy 540 Student Disciplinary Rules.
+Students found to have participated in fraud, waste, or abuse as defined by this policy will be subject to disciplinary action pursuant to Policy 540 Student Conduct.